-Once Callie discovered that proofreading was for her, she joined our proofreading and copyediting coaching and training program, High-Level Proofreading Pro.
+Once Callie discovered that proofreading was for her, she joined our proofreading and copyediting coaching and training program, High-Level Proofreading And Copyediting Pro.
 She wanted to learn from an experienced editor who could give her invaluable knowledge.
 The skills and strategies she gained gave her the confidence to start her own editorial business, Proof Corrections by Callie.
 Applying what she learned about marketing, she approached businesses and writers, and soon she was proofreading her first book.

 Callie started her business working on different kinds of fiction, but quickly realized that she preferred Christian and clean content.
 She made the decision to pivot her business to focus solely on those genres, and the move proved successful.
 Now she’s proofreading books and content that are aligned with her faith, gaining referral work from writers, and building a solid clientele list.

 Callie also truly enjoys the freedom and flexibility that being her own boss has given her.
 She takes breaks whenever she wishes, sets her own hours, and loves that every day is different.
 She says, “It has given me so much freedom, being my own boss, setting my own schedule.
 It’s so nice.
 It’s taken off the stress of working for someone else.”

 A proofreading and editing business can suit your preferences as a business owner — you determine how you want to work!
 And proofreaders and editors for Christian and faith-based content are in demand since there is a lot of content being created in those genres.
 Whatever genre you wish to work in, knowing how to meet your clients’ expectations, and then delivering expert results, is the key to success.
 You can learn more about Callie and her business in this interview.